 Keeping you up to date on Brexit - EEA

 We're keeping an eye on these negotiations and preparing plans for all possible outcomes.
-The UK government is aiming to secure a transitional period to minimise disruption, but this may not be successful.
 Regardless of the outcome, we're committed to having a plan to make sure we keep your policy running smoothly.

-We await confirmation of the outcome of these negotiations so we can assess any potential impacts post Brexit for our policyholders that now live in the EEA.
+We await confirmation of the outcome of these negotiations so we can assess any potential impacts post Brexit to your policy if you now live in the EEA.

 Frequently Asked Questions

-Prudential is transferring some of its policies to Prudential International Assurance (PIA) in Ireland.
-These transferring policies were originally bought in a branch within the EEA, i.e. policies bought in Poland, France, Malta, Germany and Ireland.
+We have transferred policies to Prudential International Assurance (PIA) which is based in Ireland and all affected policyholders have been notified.
+These policies were originally bought in a Prudential branch within the extended European Economic Area (EEA) incorporating Poland, France, Malta, Germany and Ireland.

-We await confirmation of the outcome of these negotiations so we can assess any potential impacts post Brexit for our policyholders and act to ensure your policy continues to run smoothly.
+We await confirmation of the outcome of these negotiations so we can assess any potential impacts post Brexit for our policyholders and act appropriately.